WesloTheWeb/devSnippets-backend/README.md

 ## 🎯 Project Overview

 DevSnippets Backend is a FastAPI-powered REST API that enables intelligent code search using AI-powered semantic similarity.
-Users can upload code snippets and search through them using natural language queries like "how to sort an array" to find relevant code regardless of exact keyword matches.
+Users can upload code snippets and search through them using natural language queries like "arrange numbers" to find relevant code regardless of exact keyword matches.

 For the front-end portion, [devSnippets - FrontEnd](https://github.com/WesloTheWeb/devSnippets-frontend)